You are reading: How To Clean Carpet: The Encapsulation Method

 The agitation breaks the soiling off the carpet fibres and encapsulates (hence the encapsulation method name) it in a non-sticky crystal when it dries.
 This non sticky crystal can then easily be extracted with a vacuum, removing the dirt from the carpet.

-Encapsulation cleaning is typically used as an interim carpet cleaning method, as it is much faster and therefore lower cost than wet extraction (also known as steam cleaning).
-Another major benefit of encapsulation cleaning is that it uses less moisture than extraction cleaning so carpet can be put back into use faster.
+Encapsulation cleaning is typically used as an interim carpet cleaning method, especially in commercial settings across Australia and New Zealand, as it is much faster and therefore lower cost than wet extraction (also known as steam cleaning).
+Another major benefit of encapsulation cleaning in Australia is that it uses less moisture than extraction cleaning, so carpet can be put back into use faster.

 Step 1: Pre-vacuum